AlienZhang1996/S2WAT/README.md

 | :-----------------------------------------------: | :----------------------------------------------------: |
 | [MS_COCO 2014](https://cocodataset.org/#download) | [WikiArt](https://www.kaggle.com/c/painter-by-numbers) |

-We preprocess the content and style datasets before training with ```data_preprocess.py``` in which images are resized to 512 on the shorter side and then randomly cropped to $ 224 \times 224 $.
+We preprocess the content and style datasets before training with ```data_preprocess.py``` in which images are resized to 512 on the shorter side and then randomly cropped to 224 x 224.
 You can use the [preprocessed version](https://www.kaggle.com/datasets/alienzhang/styletransfer224) of the datasets directly or execute the following commands to build one.

 ```python
 python3 data_preprocess.py --source_dir ./source --target_dir ./target